-Sequestration of Teams: At the State Contest (suggested, but not required for Regional Contests), teams will be sequestered in a holding location during and after completing their processing plan and team problem.
+Sequestration of Teams: At the State Contest, teams will be sequestered in a holding location during and after completing their processing plan and team problem.
 Teams will remain in the designated area until it is their turn to work their cattle.
 Coaches will not be allowed contact with contestants while in the holding location and/or prior to entering the chute/working area.
 After completing their working session, teams may watch subsequent teams compete.